guoyingshou/religion-19c-dh/syllabus.md

 ## Texts

-Almost all of the readings will be available on the course website.
+All of the primary source readings (listed on the schedule) will be available on the course website.
 Everyone will need to buy a copy of this historical survey:

 > Randall Balmer, Jon Butler and Grant Wacker, *Religion in American
 > Life: A Short History* (New York: Oxford University Press, 2011).